elec-e8408-mini-project-2025/project-documentation/user-manual.md

 ::: {.callout-tip}
-While the LilyGo hiking application officially supports V2 of the LilyGo T-Watch smartwatch, the application MAY also work on V3 with configuration changes.
-The configuration changes are detailed in the installation instructions.
+While the LilyGO hiking application officially supports V2 of the LilyGO T-Watch smartwatch, the application MAY also work on V3 with configuration changes.
+The configuration changes are detailed in the design report.
 Note that V3 is not officially supported.
 :::